ISSOtm/gb-asm-tutorial-v2/src/part2/serial-link.md

 ---

 **TODO:** In this lesson...
-- learn about the Game Boy serial port...
+- learn how to control the Game Boy serial port from code
-	- how it works, how to use it
-	- pitfalls and challenges
-- build a thing, Sio Core:
-	- multibyte + convenience wrapper over GB serial
+- build a wrapper over the low-level serial port interface
-	- incl. sync catchup delays, timeouts
-- do something with Sio:
-	- integrate/use Sio
-	- ? manually choose clock provider
-	- ? send some data ...
-- ? build a thing, 'Packets':
-	- adds data integrity test with simple checksum
+- implement high-level features to enable reliable data transfers

 ---